PLT-Columbia/Prog-6-Optimization/README.md

 10. while.body:
 11.   %add1 = add nsw i32 %res.0, %m
 12.   br label %while.cond
 13. while.end:
 14.   ret i32 %res.0
 15. }
 ```
-Note that, in the code above, there is no control path that used `%add`.
-Thus, the instructions that defined that value (line 3) do not
-have any impact on the code.
-We can safely remove such instruction.
-Our goal in this assignment is to remove such instructions.
-To analyze whether a defined value is used
-later in the code, you can revisit the concept of `LIVE_IN`/`LIVE_OUT`  set from the Programmins Assignment - 5.
+Note that, in the code above, there is no control path that uses `%add`.
+Thus, the instruction that defined `%add` (line 3) does not have any impact on the rest of the code.
+This instruction is an example of a dead instruction, and we can safely remove it from our IR.
+As you can imagine with dead funcitons, our objective for this optimization is to remove such instructions. *Hint: to analyze whether a defined variable is used later in the code, you can revisit the concepts of `LIVE_IN`/`LIVE_OUT` sets from Programming Assignment 5.*

 ### Getting Started

 1. Convert the `example.c` C program (from the `examples` directory) to an IR by running the following, just as you did in the previous assignment:

 ```
 export LLVM_HOME="<the absolute path to llvm-project>";
 export PATH="$LLVM_HOME/build/bin:$PATH";